jordiaragonzaragoza/JordiAragon.ToDos/README.md

 **Export Project ToDo Items to CSV**
 - Export ToDo Items to CSV using CsvHelper library.

-**Separation of concerns by bounded context**
-- Check JordiAragon.Message Hub microservice which responsibility is to send messages as abstract hub.

 **Cross-cutting concerns**
 - Outbox pattern to handle the domain event out side the source transaction.